HJS22 HARDWARE

 Front view Back view

-Here are some pictures of the dual +5V switching power supply, including Over Voltage Protection, I build to feed
+Here are some pictures of the dual +5V switching power supply, including Over Voltage Protection, which I build to supply

 the CPU and the I/O unit.